-o) New accounting standards issued but not yet effective
+New accounting standards issued but not yet effective

-Classification of Liabilities as Current or Non-current (Amendments to IAS 1) - The amendments to IAS1 provide a more general approach to the classification of liabilities based on the contractual arrangements in place at the reporting date.
-These amendments are effective for reporting periods beginning on or after January 1, 2023.
+Classification of Liabilities as Current or Non-current (Amendments to IAS 1)

+The amendments to IAS1 provide a more general approach to the classification of liabilities based on the contractual arrangements in place at the reporting date.
+These amendments are effective for reporting periods beginning on or after January 1, 2024 and are not expected to have a material impact on the Company.